Gov. David Ige signs LGBTQ rights bills into law

-Gov. David Ige this morning held a signing ceremony at the Bishop Museum in Honolulu for three legislative bills that support the LGBTQ community.
+Gov. David Ige held a signing ceremony Thursday at the Bishop Museum in Honolulu for three legislative bills that support the LGBTQ community.

 “The pandemic has caused us to take an honest look at the ways in which we care for each other during this pandemic and our communities,” said Ige before signing.
 “I do believe that these bills are an important step to ensuring that the LGBTQ+ community is included in the circle of care that we provide for all our residents.”